Unseen Media

 "Hunt A Killer" subscription boxes

-Designing for augmented reality
+Designing for Augmented Reality

 Augmented reality is still an emerging medium, and has its limitations.
 A lot of people have never interacted with an augmented reality interface before.
 This presented a unique challenge for us in that we needed not only to build intuitive game concepts in AR, but we also needed to introduce our audiences to augmented reality interaction for the first time.
 In designing AR interfaces, we stuck to the following principles